geoffswc/IntroToPythonPart1/README.md

 ### Links

-The workshop is based on the "Plotting and Programming with Python" workshop from software carpentry.
+The workshop is based on the "Plotting and Programming with Python" tutorial from software carpentry.

 https://swcarpentry.github.io/python-novice-gapminder/